 Upcoming & Recent Events:

-15th July 2017, Reading (with Patricia McCarthy & Jane Lovell), South Downs Literary Festival, 6.45 pm, St Peters Hall, Petersfield, Hampshire.
+15th July 2017, Reading from Letting Go (with Patricia McCarthy & Jane Lovell), South Downs Literary Festival, 6.45 pm, St Peters Hall, Petersfield, Hampshire.
 More details here

 28th June 2017, Translation in Practice Workshop, 10 am -4 pm, Department of Classics, Kings College, London